Homeowner's Permit and Registration

 Option 1: Mechanical, electrical, and/or plumbing trade work related to a Building Permit

-The building permit is required to be paid for and “Activated” before any trade permit can be paid for and “Activated”.
+The building permit must be paid for and “Activated” before any trade permit can be paid for and “Activated”.
 Learn how to activate the building permit, by visiting our Activating a Permit webpage.

 If you are ready to pay for and activate the related trade permit(s), use our Activate Homestead Permit Related to Building Permit web form to register as a homeowner and activate the qualifying trade permit(s).